Only Love (Engelbert Humperdinck/Selena song)

-"Only Love" is a song written by Camilo Sesto Robbie Buchanan and Mark Spiro and it was first recorded by Englebert Humperdinck sometime in between the 1970s and 1980s, and was then recorded by the late tejano singer Selena in 1989 and was not released until 1996, when it was released for the first time on her 1996 tribute album Siempre Selena and then again on the Selena movie soundtrack a year later in 1997 following Selena's death in 1995.
+"Only Love" is a song written by Camilo Sesto, Robbie Buchanan and Mark Spiro and it was first recorded by Engelbert Humperdinck sometime in between the 1970s and 1980s.
+It was later recorded by the Tejano singer Selena in 1989 and was not released until 1996 on her tribute album Siempre Selena, and then again on the Selena movie soundtrack a year later in 1997, following Selena's death in 1995.
 The song was to be developed for her English crossover album or remain a simple unreleased song.